JAlcocerT/JAlcocerT/content/docs/Entrepreneur/_index.md

     A --> E(Services - DFY $$$);
 ```

+Most people wont buy from you.

+But they will judge you by the quality of your free give aways.

+How to sell? *Aka, convince that you can solve problems*

 It's all about how valuable your clients perceive their time is compared to how good your offer is to solve their problems.

 You can frame this in a trol yet simple CSR bar to help them decide: